 Causes of Aortic Regurgitation

 Aortic valve regurgitation may develop suddenly (acute) or gradually (chronic).

 The most common causes of acute aortic regurgitation are

 The most common causes of chronic aortic regurgitation are

-Spontaneous weakening of the valve or the ascending aorta (particularly with a birth defect in which the aortic valve is bicuspid Bicuspid Aortic Valve A bicuspid aortic valve is an aortic valve that has 2 cusps (leaflets) instead of the normal 3.
-The aortic valve is the valve that opens with each heartbeat to allow blood to flow from the heart... read more with only two, instead of three, cusps)
+Spontaneous weakening of the valve or the ascending aorta (particularly with a birth defect in which the aortic valve is bicuspid Bicuspid Aortic Valve A bicuspid aortic valve is an aortic valve that has two cusps (leaflets) instead of the normal three.
+(See also Overview of Heart Defects.)
+The aortic valve is the valve that opens with each... read more with only two, instead of three, cusps)

 About 1% of babies have a bicuspid aortic valve, but it commonly does not cause problems until adulthood.

 Mild aortic regurgitation causes no symptom other than a characteristic heart murmur that can be heard with a stethoscope each time the left ventricle relaxes.
 People with severe regurgitation may develop symptoms when heart failure results.